-Another reason people never start is due to procrastination; they are waiting for a perfect timing.
+Another reason people never start is due to procrastination; they are waiting for a perfect time.
 A wise man once said, “instead of waiting for a perfect time, make the time perfect;” there is no better time to do what you desire to do than now (2 Corinthians 6:2).
 Nimrod defied all the odds against him to start and he became great in his time.
 The same way most of the great people in our times had to discipline themselves to start what we celebrate them for today.
 If they hadn’t started, there won’t have been anything to anchor their renown on.

 If you too must make a name for yourself, you have to exercise the discipline of making the right choices and then starting what you have set to do without delay.
 And when you start, don’t stop or look back.

 You will succeed in Jesus Name!

 - Achieving Greatness (1)

 - The Sure Route to Personal Development and Enhancement (Part 1)

 - Relationships That Could Make or Break You (Part 5): Engagements